var764/VTx/README.md

 - User sign-ins (user/pwd or Google)

 Work in Progress:
-- Additional seful graphs/dashboards for the user + to inform querying
+- Additional useful graphs/dashboards for the user & physician + to inform querying
 - UI/UX Changes

 Next Steps: